-Trim tabs control the longitudinal and lateral trim of your boat at cruising speeds and are controlled by two rocker switches.
-Rocker switches that control trim tab operation are located at each helm station.
+Trim tabs control the longitudinal and lateral trim of your boat at cruising speeds and are adjusted using the trim tab rocker switches located at each helm station.

-Before using the trim tab rocker switches, we strongly urge you to read and understand the trim tab operation manual included in your yacht's owner's packet.
-Always observe the following:
+Before using the trim tab rocker switches, we strongly urge you to read and understand the trim tab operation manual included in your yacht's owner's packet and always observe the following:

 - Once the best bow cruising trim is reached, use the port or starboard trim switches (one at a time) to correct unequal lateral loading.
 Do not use trim tabs to compensate for excessive unequal weight distribution. - Trim tab adjustment should be performed by several short touches to the switch rather than one long one.
-After each short touch allow about five seconds for the hull to react. - The trim tab hydraulic fluid reservoir is located in the aft cockpit compartment.
-The fluid level should be checked periodically (at least once a year) and refilled as necessary.
+After each short touch allow about five seconds for the hull to react.

-!
-WARNING!
+!\ WARNING!